-Shamanism works in partnership with loving spirit guides or tutelary spirits who wish to bring healing and information.
-When we become unwell or dis-eased we are out of balance, we may have lost a part of ourselves (soul loss) or have some intrusion that is blocking or not supporting us.
+Shamanism works in partnership with loving spirit guides or tutelary spirits who wish to bring healing and information to us.
+When we become unwell or dis-eased we are out of balance, we may have lost a part of ourselves (soul loss) or have some energetic intrusion that is blocking or not supporting us.
 The core shamanic practices of Soul Retrieval and the extraction of intrusion or energy blockages are considered corner stones to shamanic healing.
 In yoga the process of letting go of habitual patterns, beliefs and concepts moves us towards being more connected to the qualities or virtues of love, compassion, courage and discipline.
 The practices purify and cleanse the mind and body so we are able to more readily contain the energy of awakened Kundalini and Grace, or in shamanic language Spirit.

 Shamanism uses different tools to reach altered states of consciousness- drumming, rattle, shaking, dancing, dream work and voice.
+Through these tools awareness is shifted from beta to theta brain states of consciousness and shamans journey to meet guides for information and healing.
+With intention one's consciousness travels to the upper and lower worlds of the shaman's map, from ordinary reality to non-ordinary reality.
 To an extent this is also true in yoga.
-Chanting, meditation and pranayama alters one's state of consciousness so that we are more open in our awareness.
+Chanting, meditation and pranayama alter one's state of consciousness so that we are more open in our awareness.
 If we look at some of the footage from when yoga was first introduced by Indian swamis in the 1970's and 80's it looked very shamanic indeed!
 Nowadays the outward expression of ecstasy in yoga is less dramatic but the internal experience is not diluted.
-The yoga tradition also uses fire (havan) as a symbol of transformation; the fire offers a bridge between earth and sky, matter and spirit.
+The yoga tradition also uses fire (in fire ceremonies known as havan) as a symbol of transformation; the fire offers a bridge between earth and sky, matter and spirit.
 The spirit of fire or Agni is awakened through chanting and offerings are made.
 Our ancestors, as we do today, have always enjoyed the presence of fire, warmth, light, connection, aspiration and change.
-The Aghora yogi or yogini sadhus traditionally would have been in the chagrin (cemetery) with her dhuni (fire), much like the shaman who watched and listened to the flames for teachings and guidance traversing the smoke to non-ordinary reality.
+The Aghora yogi or yogini sadhus traditionally would have been in the smashan (cemetery) with her dhuni (fire), much like the shaman who watched and listened to the flames for teachings and guidance traversing the smoke to non-ordinary reality.

 In shamanism animal guides are called upon for support and guidance and to bring the particular qualities of that animal into our lives.
 In perhaps all spiritual traditions the serpent is used as a symbol for transformation and this is true of yoga and shamanism.
-Furthermore calling to an animal guide could be seen as similar to focusing on a teacher or deity in yoga, for example in meditation focusing on one's Guru, to develop and aspire to their qualities.
+Furthermore calling to an animal guide can be seen as similar to focusing on a teacher or deity in yoga, for example in meditation focusing on one's Guru, to develop and aspire to their qualities.